Low Bridge Fit vs Standard Fit: Which Glasses Fit Is Right for You?

 What Is Low Bridge Fit?

 Low bridge fit glasses are made for people with a lower, flatter, or less pronounced nose bridge.
-They can also be helpful for higher cheekbones or wider face shapes.
-These frames often include larger or higher nose pads, an adjusted front angle, and a more secure fit to help the glasses sit higher and reduce sliding.
+They can also be helpful for higher cheekbones.
+These frames may use larger or higher nose pads, a different bridge shape, or an adjusted front angle to help the glasses sit higher and reduce sliding or cheek contact.

 • Your glasses often slide down your nose